-It has 206 sites that include RV sites, tent sites and 6 yurts (tent cabins).
+It has 206 sites that include RV sites, tent sites and town yurts (tent cabins).
 Coin-operated showers, water spigots and restrooms with flush toilets are provided.

 Fallen Leaf is open from mid-May through mid-October.

-You can make reservations at the Fallen Leaf Campground website.
+You can make reservations up to 6 months in advance at the Fallen Leaf Campground website.

 06 of 10